Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Peru's 70% informal workforce makes documentation friction a real market barrier, not a footnote - and SUNAT's February 2025 announcement of a proposed 5% crypto tax rate adds a new planning dimension.
 COCA delivers up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter) plus 6% APY for users comfortable with token staking.

 Tria Signature at 4.5% with 0% FX ($109/yr) offers yield-linked rewards without volatile token exposure.
-Kolo at 5% BTC with 0% FX is the highest genuinely free option. ether.fi hedges against the proposed tax framework - if SUNAT enacts the 5% rate (or higher), borrowing against staked ETH avoids triggering disposals entirely.
+Kolo at 2% BTC with 0% FX stays relevant as a simple free BTC card, but not as a major rewards leader. ether.fi hedges against the proposed tax framework - if SUNAT enacts the 5% rate (or higher), borrowing against staked ETH avoids triggering disposals entirely.

 Crypto.com Jade covers Jorge Chavez (LIM), Peru's only major international gateway.
 KAST plugs directly into the Yape-to-Binance P2P pipeline with lightweight onboarding that fits Peru's informal economy.